OpenBB-finance/OpenBB/openbb_sdk/README.md

 ## OpenBB Platform Overview

-OpenBB Platform provides a convenient way to access raw financial data from multiple data providers.
+The OpenBB Platform provides a convenient way to access raw financial data from multiple data providers.
 The package comes with a ready to use REST API.
 This allows developers from any language to easily create applications on top of OpenBB Platform.

 ## Installation